dresnik210/Monster-Invasion-Dodge/GameDesignDoc.md

 The hero and each type of monster will look different through the use of PixMapItems.

 The five types of monsters are as follows:
-  *`1.` Bombers: big monsters that move straight down at a slow pace *`2.` Rockets: small monsters that move straight down at a fast pace *`3.` Swervers: medium sized monsters that zig zag as they come down the screen *`4.` Flyers: medium sized monsters that come down in a stair pattern *`5.` Bouncers: medium sized monsters that come down at a medium pace and bounce back up once after hitting the bottom of the screen
+  *`1.` Bombers: move straight down, land on the ground, shake for a couple seconds, and explode *`2.` Rockets: move straight down at a fast pace *`3.` Swervers: move in a zig zag as they come down the screen *`4.` Flyers: move downwards and sidewards in a randomized stair pattern (if they reach the edge of the screen they reappear on the opposite side)
+  *`5.` Bouncers: move straight down and bounce back up one time after hitting the bottom of the screen, then resume moving downwards

 ## Part 2